About

-Hi There.
+Hello There.

 Curriculum Vitae

-I bring over two decades of commercial art experience and robust formal training to my work.
-I have been full-time freelance since 2003, and my practice has been focused on motion graphic animation since 2007.
-I hold a Masters degree in Fine Art from the Design+Technology program at Parsons and a BA from the Gallatin School at New York University.
+I hold a Masters degree in Fine Art from the Design+Technology program at Parsons, where I studied narrative media, with a focus on motion graphics.
+I also earned a Bachelor of Arts degree from the Gallatin School at New York University.
 If you’re interested, you can check out more details of my resume on LinkedIn.

 So, uh… what the heck is a Surfacist?